-Aviv Efrat (49), Chief Financial Officer and Treasurer.
+Aviv Efrat (50), Chief Financial Officer and Treasurer.
 Mr. Efrat became Chief Financial Officer and Treasurer of PennantPark Investment and PennantPark Floating Rate Capital Ltd. in February 2007 and October 2010, respectively.
 Mr. Efrat is also a Managing Director of PennantPark Investment Administration, LLC.
 Mr. Efrat was a Director at BlackRock, Inc., where he was responsible for a variety of administrative, operational, and financial aspects of closed-end and open-end registered investment companies from 1997 to 2007.
 From 1994 to 1997, Mr. Efrat was in the Investment Companies Business Unit at Deloitte & Touche LLP.
 He is a member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.

-Guy F. Talarico (58), Chief Compliance Officer.
+Guy F. Talarico (59), Chief Compliance Officer.
 Mr. Talarico became Chief Compliance Officer of PennantPark Investment and PennantPark Floating Rate Capital Ltd. in May 2008 and March 2011, respectively.
-Mr. Talarico has served as Chief Compliance Officer for investment advisers, private funds and investment companies since 2004 when he founded Alaric Compliance Services, LLC.
-From 2001 to 2004, Mr. Talarico was Senior Director at Investors Bank & Trust Company where he was servicing investment advisers, mutual funds and institutions.
-From 1986 to 2001, Mr. Talarico was a division executive with JPMorgan Chase Bank, N.A., servicing equity and fixed-income portfolio management, money market trading and custody functions, as well as overseeing compliance.
-Mr. Talarico has been admitted to practice law in the States of New Jersey and New York.
+Mr. Talarico has held the position of Chief Compliance Officer for a number of investment advisers, private funds and investment companies from 2004 when he founded Alaric Compliance Services, LLC.